adusachev/scanplot/README.md

 ## Usage

-At the moment, the application does not have a graphical interface, it can be tested in Jupyter Notebook.
+At the moment, the algorithm does not have a graphical interface, it can be tested in Jupyter Notebook.

 0) Clone repo:
 ```sh